Convexity-Fund/ConvexityFund.github.io/README.md

 In tandem, Disney's cruise business is witnessing a significant uplift with the launch of the new ship "Frozen," the first in over a decade.
 Plans to add two more ships in 2024 and an additional one in 2025 underscore a robust expansion strategy, aiming to double the fleet from four legacy ships to eight.
 The strategic shift to a one-way cruise ship model aims to broaden appeal and offer flexibility, evident in the remarkable 98% capacity booking for the next quarter.
 Cruise ship revenue has surpassed expectations, aligning with the success of their park business.
 Despite economic uncertainties, the cruise ship's relatively affordable prices position it as an attractive and resilient option.
 Disney's strong hospitality reputation, akin to their parks, reinforces the cruise experience as a unique and indispensable offering, not a mere substitute product.

 On the streaming front, Disney is exploring new avenues, evident in the strong demand for annual memberships for Disney parks.
 The consideration of diverse pricing models and loyalty programs, along with exploring an all-inclusive streaming bundle and addressing account-sharing challenges with tiered models, underscores a forward-thinking approach.
 However, despite a positive Q3 earnings performance and a modest stock increase, investors are eager to witness substantial growth in streaming and Direct-to-Consumer (DTC) channels.
 Despite minimal growth, with subscribers increasing by only 1% over the quarter, the synergy between successful parks in Shanghai and Hong Kong and the cruise business showcases the potential of a combined park and cruise offering.
 While international traveler volume is rising, it has yet to fully recover to 2019 levels, presenting both challenges and opportunities for Disney's global operations.

-#### CAVA

-- Nov 14, 2023, on 2023 Q3 Earnings

-CAVA: Q3 2023 Earnings Unveil Impressive Growth

-In the realm of fast-casual dining, CAVA emerges as a beacon of success, showcasing robust performance in its Q3 2023 earnings call.
-The company has not only weathered macro environment challenges but has flourished, with a commendable 26% YoY top-line growth.
-This growth story is underpinned by a significant 49.5% YoY revenue surge, reflecting the brand's strength in the market.

-Acknowledging the macro environment challenges, CAVA has strategically increased its brand awareness from 20% to 30%, positioning itself for a substantial upside compared to industry giants.
-The company's ambitious projection of 70-73 new restaurant openings in 2023 signals a commitment to expanding its footprint.
-With 213 existing restaurants, this move could potentially catapult CAVA to over 900 restaurants by 2033, projecting annual revenues exceeding $2 billion.

-Financial metrics further underscore CAVA's resilience and strategic prowess.
-A notable 37.62% gross margin showcases the company's ability to achieve economies of scale in its network.
-Despite the management's caution about macro headwinds impacting profit margins, the strong traffic growth and consistent ordering of premium items hint at the potential for gross margins to surprise on the upside.

-The Q3 earnings call provides a compelling snapshot of CAVA's operational strength.
-A staggering 7.6% increase in traffic, coupled with the opening of 11 new restaurants, demonstrates the brand's momentum.
-Loyalty initiatives, including a bankable points model and market testing of new menu items like steak, underscore CAVA's commitment to innovation and meeting evolving consumer preferences.

-CAVA's management has exhibited a keen understanding of the market and its competitive positioning.
-With a focus on recreating a Mediterranean culinary experience as a national brand, CAVA distinguishes itself in an industry where brand resonance is critical.
-Marketing spend efficiency, a consistent traffic growth strategy, and a resilient brand have positioned CAVA as a formidable player in the fast-casual dining landscape.

-The Q3 2023 earnings and strategic insights suggest that CAVA is on a trajectory of sustained growth.
-With a strong balance sheet, impressive liquidity, and a commitment to innovation, CAVA presents an enticing investment opportunity.
-The company's expansion plans, menu innovations, and resilient financial performance make it a compelling choice for investors seeking exposure to the thriving fast-casual dining sector.
-CAVA's story is not just about the present; it's a narrative of strategic vision, resilience, and the potential for substantial future gains.

-After an exhaustive reconstruction of the valuation model, the intrinsic value of CAVA steadfastly maintains its ground at $39 under the base case scenario.

-- Aug 12, 2023, on 2023
-Thesis:
-In the dynamic landscape of the restaurant industry, CAVA, a young and vibrant Mediterranean fast-casual company, stands poised to emerge as a leader in its segment.
-As the industry experiences robust growth, fueled by the organic expansion and cannibalization of substitute industries, such as full-service restaurants and fast-food chains, CAVA's strategic approach positions it to secure a comparable market share to industry giants like Chipotle and Panda Express.
-This thesis explores how CAVA's expansion of physical and digital footprints, coupled with its commitment to catering to evolving consumer preferences for healthier lifestyle choices, makes it a valuable opportunity for investors seeking early involvement in a company on the cusp of significant expansion.

-Theme:
-The Mediterranean fast-casual segment represents a burgeoning market, with high growth potential driven by both organic expansion and the strategic capture of consumers shifting away from traditional dining options.
-A long-term trend reflecting a change in consumer preferences towards healthier lifestyle choices further propels CAVA's growth trajectory.
-The company stands to benefit from the economic-of-scale convexity and the optionality provided by its loyalty program, ensuring sustained customer engagement and brand loyalty.

-Company Overview:
-Founded in Rockville, Maryland, CAVA has rapidly emerged as a high-growth player in the Mediterranean fast-casual landscape.
-Currently operating exclusively in the U.S., the company has established a significant presence in the Mid-Atlantic, Southwest & East, and Northeast regions, solidifying its status as the only at-scale Mediterranean fast-casual option.
-CAVA's core offering revolves around providing nutritious options through customizable pitas and bowls, aligning with the fast-casual format and meeting consumer demands for healthier dining choices.
-Revenue streams are diversified through physical stores, offering pick-up, drive-through, and dine-in options, as well as consumer packaged goods available in mid-to-high-end retailers, currently exclusive to Whole Foods locations.
-As a recently IPO-ed company in July 2023, CAVA is garnering attention on Wall Street and is anticipated to sustain double-digit revenue growth over the next five years.

-This analysis aims to delve into CAVA's strategic positioning, growth prospects, and the compelling reasons why it represents an attractive investment opportunity in the early stages of its expansion.